Integral models of Shimura varieties with parahoric level structure, II: Displays and very good embeddings

 In this, the left vertical map is an isomorphism and the horizontal maps are induced by base changing $\wtM_1\to \phi^*M$ and $\wtM_{0,1}\to \phi^*M_0$. \end{lemma}

 We will call

 the ``connection isomorphism".

-\begin{proof} As was pointed out to the authors by M. Hoff, the left vertical isomorphism which is given by the construction of \cite[Lem.
+\begin{Remark} {\rm a) As was pointed out to the authors by M. Hoff, the isomorphism which is given by the construction of \cite[Lem.
 3.1.9]{KP} is not canonical and hence not ``correct".
 (The construction there is given using a normal decomposition $M=L\oplus T$, but the resulting map depends on that choice.)
 In particular, \cite[Lem.
 3.1.12]{KP} does not hold when $c$ is defined as in the proof of \cite[Lem.
 3.1.9]{KP}.
-Note that the diagram does not determine $c$ since the horizontal maps are not always injective.
+Note that the diagram does not determine $c$ since the horizontal maps are not always injective, and this can occur even if $\whW(R)$ is $p$-torsion free.